VistoShield vs Wordfence

 Transparency matters.
 Wordfence has been protecting WordPress sites since 2011 and has built an extensive threat intelligence network.
 Its firewall rule database is one of the largest in the WordPress ecosystem, and its vulnerability research team actively discovers and patches issues.

 The Wordfence Premium live traffic view gives administrators real-time visibility into every request hitting their site, including origin country, response code, and whether the request was blocked.
-VistoShield's Activity Log covers security events but does not yet offer full request-level traffic monitoring.
+VistoShield now includes a Live Traffic View built into the core dashboard, available to all users for free.

 For teams already invested in the Wordfence ecosystem, switching has a learning curve.
 Wordfence Central provides a multi-site management dashboard that many agencies already rely on.